Francisville, Kentucky: Air

-Hebron is served by (and is home to) Cincinnati/Northern Kentucky International Airport (IATA: CVG, ICAO: KCVG, FAA LID: CVG) which is a hub for Delta Air Lines and DHL Aviation, along with focus city for Allegiant Air and Frontier Airlines.
+Francisville is served by Cincinnati/Northern Kentucky International Airport (IATA: CVG, ICAO: KCVG, FAA LID: CVG) which is the hub for both Amazon Prime Air and DHL Aviation, along with focus city for Allegiant Air and Frontier Airlines.

 Highways

-Hebron is served by one major interstate highway.
+Francisville is served by one major interstate highway.
 Interstate 275 is an outer-belt highway through Northern Kentucky.

 It is also served by numerous state highways: Kentucky Route 237 (North Bend Road), Kentucky Route 20 (Petersburg Road), and formerly Kentucky Route 3168 (Limaburg Road).

 ARTIMIS is Greater Cincinnati's interstate information service.
 Current highway conditions are available 24/7 locally by dialing 511.
 For out-of-town drivers or "511"-disabled phone systems, one can call 513-333-3333.

 In 2010, work on the KY 237 bridge over I-275 finished, with additional sidewalk and storm drain work.

 Bus service

-Hebron is served by the Transit Authority of Northern Kentucky (TANK) which serves Northern Kentucky and operates bus links in Cincinnati at Metro's main Government Square hub.
+Francisville is served by the Transit Authority of Northern Kentucky (TANK) which serves Northern Kentucky and operates bus links in Cincinnati at Metro's main Government Square hub.

-Economy

-Francisville ("Hebron" often appears as the mailing address) is home to a number of organizations.
-This includes an Amazon.com Regional Fulfillment Center in World Park (4 of 15 nationwide).

-Carl_Zeiss_AG ZEISS Vision Care U.S. United States Corporate Headquarters

-Sports

-Traditions Golf Club is located in Francisville on Williams Road.
-Founded in 1991, the club's 18-hole championship golf course has been ranked by Golf Digest as the third best course in the Kentucky and by Turf Magazine as the second best course.